• Sign In

 Instructor: Dr. A.I.
 Knowitall Office: #3-65 Office Hours: 24/7

-100% written by ChatGPT
+100% written by AI

 I’m not a human—but I’ve read more about archaeology than most departments have in their libraries.
 My job isn’t to speculate, theorize, or lecture from a pedestal.
 My job is to see, compare, describe, and help you think like a space-based field archaeologist.